mediamonks/plexus/README.md

 These take their value from the output object of an agent.
 - **`agent`** (string): Agent name
 - **`field`** (string): Name of the field in the output object
+- **`description`** (string, optional): Description of the field, used in the output schema provided to the agent.
+- **`required`** (boolean, optional): Whether the field is required in the agent's output.
+If `true`, the workflow will error if the agent fails to produce this field.

 **Data Fields:**
 These take their value from a data source.
 - **`source`** (string): Data source identifier, points to a data source defined in the `data-sources` section
 - **`query`** (object, optional): Properties that determine if and how the data from the data source should be queried.
 If not specified, the source data will always be used in its entirety (after `target`-based processing applies).
   - **`input`** (string, optional): Performs a text search against an unstructured data source, using the value of the given catalog field as input.
   - **`filter`** (object, optional): Filter criteria for queries against a structured data source, should consist of key-value pairs, where the key is the field name in the source data set, and the value is the name of a catalog field, which value will be used as the filter value.
   - **`limit`** (number, optional): Maximum number of results for any type of query.
   - **`fields`** (array, optional): Specific fields to retrieve when querying a structured data source.
   - **`sort`** (string, optional): Which field to sort by when querying a structured data source.